magao-x/handbook/handling/telescope_removal.rst

    *The triangle stabilizing ropes should be tight, but not become the lifting point for the load.*

--  Reposition the load spreader center to the instrument + cart position marked on it.

--  Ensure that there is room to move the legs out from under the table, opening the garage door into the cleanroom if necessary.
+-  Ensure that there is room to move the legs out from under the table towards the telescope.

--  Position a person at each corner of the cart to stabilize it during the lift.
+-  Position a person at each end of the cart to stabilize it during the lift.

 -  Position two people to remove the legs from under the table

 -  Lift the table off the legs.
-The weight of the table + cart is **1920 lbs**

 -  Move the legs out from under the table.